 - 1. Give the user Read access to all of the Tenants that they can access. - 2.
-Add the user as a member of a role, with the desired permissions. - 3.
+Add the user as a member of a role with the desired permissions, or add the user as a member of an access group which can be part of a role. - 3.
 Give the user Read access to the Business Structure folder and all of the desired nodes for that user. - 4.
 Give the user Read access to all of the desired templates through the Script objects.